18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-This morning we may make an early stop at Kaniyo Pabidi, where we can track (optional) Chimps if we failed to find them elsewhere on our trip.
+This morning we may make an early stop at Kaniyo Pabidi, where we can track Chimpanzee if we failed to find them elsewhere on our trip.
 This is also the best place in East Africa to look for the local Puvel’sIlladopsis.
 After lunch in Masindi, we return to Kampala where we spend the final night.

 Accommodation Options: